GD-DSir/Habit_Tracker/README.md

 ## With a habit now added, or using example file:

 All panes are now usable.
-New habits can be added using the add pane.
+New habits can be added using the add pane, habits with the same name as existing habits cannot be added.
 Statistics will be displayed in the stat pane.
 The buttons of the menu pane are clickable and program can be navigated:
 - Button 1: Log Progress